eleganceW/teste/README.md

 # ![WebApp](https://iharsh234.github.io/WebApp/images/demo/demo_landing.JPG)
-# WebApp
+# Made For You
 <table>
 <tr>
 <td>
-  A webapp using Quandl API to display history of stock growth in a given period of time.
-It helps predict the growth of stocks from the  charts of stock performace in any period of time.
-It helps to judge stocks, with the principle of momentum investing, which returns 1% per month on average.
+ A beautiful and functional ecommerce built with React.
+It has all frontend functionalities needed in order to make an ecommerce work properly, from a product grid with a dynamic filter to an editable cart.
 </td>
 </tr>
 </table>

+## Main Features
+- Multiple sliders displaying available products;
+- Editable shopping bag;
+- Favorites page;
+- Products Page with a dynamic filter;
+- Search product by typing;
+- Modal with product details;
+- Products separated by rooms.

 ## Demo
-Here is a working live demo :  https://iharsh234.github.io/WebApp/
+Here is a working live demo :  https://www.wegis.com.br/made-for-you

 ## Site